A woman’s work is never done.

 Marx and Engels wanted to bring the productivity of women into the workforce, making it necessary to have women liberated from slaving for their families.
 In that fashion, women’s productivity can be taxed and applied to the creation of the greatness of the socialist state.
 That was to be achieved through ‘free love’, a concept that is today called ‘sexual freedom’.
 There you are.
 All is good, but is it?
 More…

 The goals promoted by Marx and Engels were met.
 They must be dancing in their graves, except for that there is a little problem.
 Although women’s work is now being taxed, a woman’s work is never done and many women are now doing it alone, by themselves.
 Moreover, even though men’s work was being taxed all along, only more so now, a man’s work is never done either, but we don’t talk much about that.
 The consequences of that are reflected in this:

 |Entries in search return list for search phrase (in quotes)|

 |Search Engine||A woman’s work is never done||A man’s work is never done|

-Note: Although some search engines claim larger numbers of results, the numbers shown in the table reflect what is contained in the search-return list produced for the individual searches.
-Click on a number if you wish to repeat a given search, to see what the list of search results looks like.
+Note: Although some search engines claim larger numbers of results, the numbers shown in the preceding table reflect what is contained in the search-return lists produced for the individual searches.
+Click on a number if you wish to repeat a given search, to see what the corresponding list of search results looks like.